rajavaid77/guidance-for-multimodal-data-processing-using-amazon-bedrock-data-automation/deployment/docs/b_claims_review_01_deploy.md

 </details>

-##Customize the Stack
+### Customize the Stack
 #### Customize Stack Parameters <a name="customize_stack_parameters"></a>
 The stack uses context values in `cdk.json` file to store default parameters used for stack creation.
-The values can be modified by modifying the `cdk.json`
+To use your own values, you can either:
+1. Modify the values for the specific keys in `cdk.json`, or;
+2. use --context parameter with the `cdk deploy` command to override the values, for example `cdk deploy claims-review --context foundation-model-id=xxxxxxx, blueprint_name=yyyyy`

 #### Customize the Claims Review Bedrock Agent prompt
 The prompt instruction used to create the agent is in the `deployment/stacks/claims_review_stack/prompts/claims_review_agent.py`.